 What is the UASG?

 The UASG is the Universal Acceptance Steering Group.
 It was founded in February 2015 and tasked with undertaking activities that will effectively promote the Universal Acceptance of all valid domain names and email addresses.
-The group is made up of representatives from more than 120 companies (including Afilias, Apple, CNNIC, Eco, i2 Coalition, ICANN, Google, Microsoft, NIXI, CNNIC, THNIC, XgenPlus and Yandex), governments and community groups.
+The group is made up of representatives from more than 120 companies (including Afilias, Apple, CNNIC, Eco, i2 Coalition, ICANN, Google, Microsoft, NIXI, THNIC, XgenPlus, Verisign and Yandex), governments and community groups.

 Has the UASG developed test cases?